StackVista/stackstate-docs/develop/reference/stql_reference.md

 ## Wildcard

-You can use * as a full wildcard.
+You can use * as a full wildcard in a component filter.
 It is not possible to filter for partial matches using a wildcard character.

 ## Examples